exakat/exakat/docs/Rules.rst

    ?>

-Interfaces should be used in Typehint or with the `'instanceof <http://php.net/manual/en/language.operators.type.php>`_ operator.
+Interfaces should be used in Typehint or with the `instanceof <http://php.net/manual/en/language.operators.type.php>`_ operator.

 .. code-block:: php